-The Department is the leading research fund generator in the Faculty, with over $6 million received in 2014.
-In the most recent Excellence in Research for Australia (ERA) evaluation, our physical sciences research received a rating of 5 out of 5 – ‘outstanding performance well above world standard’, as did our research in the subdisciplines of astronomical and space sciences, and quantum physics.
+The Department is one of two leading research fund generators in the Faculty of Science and Engineering, with more than $13 million received in the two years 2017 to 2018.
+In the most recent Excellence in Research for Australia (ERA) evaluation (2018), our physical sciences research again received a rating of 5 out of 5 – ‘outstanding performance well above world standard’, as did our research in the sub-disciplines of astronomical and space sciences, and optical physics.

 National Research Centres

-University Research Centres
+Macquarie University Research Centres

 MQ Astronomy, Astrophysics and Astrophotonics (MQAAAstro) has the unique advantage of access to our on-campus observatory.
 Led by Centre Director, Professor Orsola De Marco, MQAAAstro conducts diverse research that includes granny galaxies, supermassive black holes, radio astronomy and answers to the big questions about our cosmos.
 Visit the MQAAAstro website > here